-I am a doctoral candidate in the department of Asian Languages at Université de Paris.
+I am a doctoral candidate in the department of Asian Languages at Université Paris Cité.
 My dissertation appraises the affinities between modern visual practices and Natsume Sôseki’s writings.
 It explores the visual qualities of his texts and the points at which they intersect with the visual culture at large of his time.
 My main argument is that Sôseki engages with the visual as a source of creativity, a formal means of composition and a narrative strategy.
 I am also an assistant professor in Japanese literature at my home university.

 - Modern Japanese literature

 - Literary practices connected to visual culture in modern Japan